nginx-shib/nginx-http-shibboleth/CONFIG.rst

     stdout_logfile=/var/log/supervisor/shibresponder.log
     stderr_logfile=/var/log/supervisor/shibresponder.error.log

-Paths will need adjusting for Debian-based distributions, and the socket locations are arbitrary.
-Make note of these socket locations as you will shortly configure Nginx with them.
+Paths, users and permissions may need adjusting for different distributions or operating environments.
+The socket paths are arbitrary; make note of these socket locations as you will use them to configure Nginx.

+In the example above, the web server user (e.g. ``nginx``) would need to be made part of the ``shibd`` group in order to communicate correctly given the socket permissions of ``660``.
+Permissions and ownership can be changed to suit one's own environment, provided the web server can communicate with the FastCGI applications sockets and that those applications can correctly access the Shibboleth internals (e.g. ``shibd``).

 Note that the above configuration requires Supervisor 3.0 or above.
 If you are using RHEL/CentOS 6 with EPEL, note that their packaging is only providing